 In 1995 a third curling facility was constructed to replace the aging facility built in 1966.
 Since the area had been annexed by the City of Edmonton, the members decided it was time to join the Edmonton Federation of Community Leagues.
 The new curling club opened it doors in 1995 under the designation Ellerslie Recreation & Community League and has six sheets of artificial ice.

 The present curling club was constructed with the assistance of the numerous volunteer workers who put in hundreds of hours of their time and effort.
 The result was a fabulous new curling facility containing six sheets of artificial ice, a large lobby area, main floor concession, locker room, offices, and an upstairs lounge with a dance floor and ice-viewing area.

-Since the first curling season in 1995-1996 the club has provided for Men's, Ladies, Mixed, Senior, and Junior league curling.
-As well, we have hosted numerous bonspiels, and have recently added an annual (Stick÷ 'spiel.
+Since the first curling season in 1995-1996, the club has provided for Men's, Ladies, Mixed, Senior, Junior, and Stick league curling, to name just a few.
+As well, we have hosted numerous bonspiels, and have recently added an annual Stick 'spiel.
 We welcome and encourage school use of our facility and provide daytime use for many school recreational programs.

-Our curling club is located at 530-71 St SW.
-Just north of the Ellerslie Road and west of 66 Street.
+Our curling club is located at 530-71 St SW just north of Ellerslie Road and west of 66 Street.
 It is hidden behind trees and cannot be seen from the main roads.